UniMath/largecatmodules/README.md

 - pointwise limits and colimits of arities : `Arities/HAritiesColims`
 - quotient monad : `Prelims/quotientmonad`

-The proof that algebraic signatures are representable is already proved in a different setting in the Heterogeneous Substitution System package of UniMaths.
+The fact that algebraic signatures are representable is already proved in a different setting in the Heterogeneous Substitution System package of UniMaths.
 The adaptation to our setting is carried out in the files : `Arities/HssToArity` and `Arities/BindingSig`